 Today in my networking challenge I am interviewing Dr. Anna Akbari.
-Anna is the founder of Closet Catharsis, her fashion and image consulting company, And I am very excited to speak with her today, so thanks so much for being here Anna.
+Anna is the founder of Closet Catharsis, her fashion, and image consulting company.
+I am very excited to speak with her today, so thanks so much for being here, Anna.

-2) What are some starting steps that you would recommend for people as they became more conscious?
+2) What are some starting steps that you would recommend for people as they became more conscious of what they wear?

-3) Why and how should we think when we decide what to wear?
+3) Why and how should we think when we are deciding what to wear?

 A couple of factors but the most significant one is your audience.
 Who’s your audience?
 What do they look like?
 What do they think like?
-How can you tweak what you’re wearing so that you’re going to make them feel your presence and demonstrate that they can connect with you so that you have something in common.
-It doesn’t mean that you drastically alter your self presentation in a dishonest way but just being aware of what the expectations and what the social norms are will really help you to be effective in whatever environment that you’re stepping in to.
-One of the other things that it does is help you to be comfortable.
-We always talk about being comfortable physically in what we wear but I think too often we don’t talk enough about being mentally comfortable and not having preoccupied or fidgeting in the way we are self presenting so that is also a really key factor in putting yourself together.
-Being very aware of what type of fit is most flattering on you and having things tweaked and tailored so that it is most flattering.
+How can you tweak what you’re wearing so you demonstrate they can connect with you and you have something in common?
+It doesn’t mean that you drastically alter your self-presentation in a dishonest way but just being aware of what the expectations and what the social norms are will help you to be effective in whatever environment you’re stepping into.

-Some people have a friend, some people hire people like me to converse with them.
+Some people have a friend; some people hire people like me to converse with them.
 This is a check-in point.
 Too often, people ask the wrong individual for assistance.
-People that are going to say “Oh that’s great” or they might not be thinking about your look.
+People that are going to say “Oh that’s great!” or they might not be thinking about your look.
 So be very careful who you’re asking advice from.
-It can be quite problematic if you’re asking the wrong person.
-Really try to imagine yourself in a particular environment prior to going in.
-Do your homework and be aware of the visual norms.

-When we think about how we can use fashion to our advantage, particularly in a professional environment, any opportunities build confidence.
-Also to demonstrate competence is really important.
+When we think about how we can use fashion to our advantage, particularly in a professional environment.
 Looking polished matters!
-It’s not just a superficial formality, it actually sends a very particular message and studies have recently proven that people that demonstrate a polished appearance are most highly rated with regards to their competence.
+It’s not just a superficial formality, it sends a very particular message, and studies have recently proven that people who demonstrate a polished appearance are most highly rated with regards to their competence.

 5) How can we save money revamping our wardrobes?